Date: 28 November 2017. Paralyzed by

 Comfy Cruise 12-volt electric

-and it's been getting down to the low 60's at night.
+and it has been getting down to the low 60's at night.
 Having a

 12-volt electric blanket is pure decadence.
 I can preheat my bunk.
 I

 lay my nightie and fuzzy socks on the bunk.
 Then I cover them with a

 feather throw.
 Click on the electric blanket.
 Fifteen minutes later

 When my mind is working a thousand